TENKASI Powder for solution for infusion Ref.[50255] Active ingredients: Oritavancin

 6.6.
 Special precautions for disposal and other handling

 For single use only.
-Tenkasi should be prepared under aseptic techniques in a pharmacy.
+Tenkasi should be prepared under aseptic techniques.

 Reconstitution: